Kebab pizza: International spread

 Although the kebab pizza remains most prolific in Sweden, it has also spread internationally, even to Italy.
 The exact ingredients used as topping vary between countries.
-It is for instance common for the toppings of kebab pizzas in Norway to include maize and for Danish and Finnish kebab pizzas to include garlic.
+It is, for instance, common for the toppings of kebab pizzas in Norway to include maize and for Danish and Finnish kebab pizzas to include garlic.
 Kebab pizzas in the United Kingdom typically use lamb meat.

 Pizzerias serving Swedish-style pizzas and kebab restaurants have also spread the kebab pizza, with few differences from the Swedish original, even further internationally to countries such as the United States, Spain, Australia, and Malta.
 Pizza Karma, a restaurant in Minneapolis, Minnesota, opened in 2018, serves chicken kebab pizzas inspired by Indian cuisine.

 In 2020, British Domino's Pizza restaurants began to offer kebab pizzas in the form of the "beef doner pizza", though it was only available for a limited time.
 Domino's also serve chicken kebab pizzas with garlic sauce in France and in the Netherlands.
 Pizza Hut has, with reportedly mixed results, experimented with kebab pizzas in Pakistan in an attempt to appeal to the local market, introducing products such as the "bihari kabob pizza" with meat infused with masala and mustard oil.
 Frozen kebab pizzas have also begun being sold internationally, including by the British supermarket Iceland.

 Though the two dishes are unrelated, the Swedish author Jenny Damberg has compared the kebab pizza to the Middle Eastern lahmacun, a type of flatbread sometimes topped with kebab meat.

 Culture

 The kebab pizza has reached a position of cultural prominence in Sweden and is a common comfort food and hangover food.
 Although rarely considered to be part of traditional Swedish cuisine, the kebab pizza has been described as among the "most recognizable dishes in Sweden", one of the "most Swedish foods", the "most essential weird Swedish food" and a "uniquely Swedish creation".
 The Swedish author Marcus Priftis described the kebab pizza in 2012 as a "typically Swedish culinary innovation" that could not have been invented elsewhere; Priftis noted that its creation was only possible in a country where the same chefs made both kebab and pizzas and where the consumers view both foods as interchangeable products.
 Priftis further noted that although it was developed by immigrants, it was developed for the general Swedish public and was thus in his opinion an example of evolving Swedish culture rather than "immigrant culture".
-The Swedish author Annika Windahl Pontén has compared the kebab pizza's place in Swedish cuisine to that of kåldolmar, a type of cabbage rolls that originated as a Swedish version of the Turkish dolma in the 18th century, and speculated that it like kåldolmar may one day too be seen as a traditional dish.
+The Swedish author Annika Windahl Pontén has compared the kebab pizza's place in Swedish cuisine to that of kåldolmar, a type of cabbage rolls that originated as a Swedish version of the Turkish dolma in the 18th century, and speculated that it like kåldolmar may one day be seen as a traditional dish.